Painting on Location

 As soon as I finished this one I rushed to Mike's Jacaranda, I have to finish both of them today.

-Plus grind with my glass muller and make some Translucent Green Earth Blue/side tubes in oil and acrylic.
+Plus grind with my glass muller some Translucent Green Earth Blue/side tubes in oil and acrylic.

 Jacaranda Paintings from 2002 to 2008